hackergrrl/nano-ecs/README.md

 hero.addComponent(Damager).addComponent(Sprite);
 ```

-We now have new data members on our entity for the components.
-TinyECS will add
+We now have new data members on our entity for the components. nano-ecs will add
 an instance member that is the name of the component constructor, lowercased:

 ```javascript